ramyars466/trainite-prototype/README.md

 Output : olleh
 ```

-This toy task verifies that the training pipeline works correctly.
+This toy task verifies the correctness of:

+* dataset pipeline
+* training pipeline
+* inference pipeline

 ---